cloudera/hue/docs/user-guide/user-guide.md

 **All about quality**

-We’ve fine-tuned the live autocompletion for a better experience and we’ve introduced some options under the editor settings where you can turn off live autocompletion or disable the autocompleter altogether (if you’re adventurous).
+We've fine-tuned the live autocompletion for a better experience and we've introduced some options under the editor settings where you can turn off live autocompletion or disable the autocompleter altogether (if you're adventurous).
 To access these settings open the editor and focus on the code area, press CTRL + , (or on Mac CMD + ,) and the settings will appear.

-The autocompleter talks to the backend to get data for tables and databases etc. by default it will timeout after 5 seconds but once it has been fetched it’s cached for the next time around.
+The autocompleter talks to the backend to get data for tables and databases etc. by default it will timeout after 5 seconds but once it has been fetched it's cached for the next time around.
 The timeout can be adjusted in the Hue server configuration.

-We’ve got an extensive test suite but not every possible statement is covered, if the autocompleter can’t interpret a statement it will be silent and no drop-down will appear.
-If you encounter a case where you think it should suggest something but doesn’t or if it gives incorrect suggestions then please let us know.
+We've got an extensive test suite but not every possible statement is covered, if the autocompleter can't interpret a statement it will be silent and no drop-down will appear.
+If you encounter a case where you think it should suggest something but doesn't or if it gives incorrect suggestions then please let us know.

 Leanr more about it in [Autocompleter for Hive and Impala](http://gethue.com/brand-new-autocompleter-for-hive-and-impala/).